mediaobservatory/selection-bias-www2018/README.md

 ## Context

 This post aims to support our work on selection bias in the context of news coverage.
-The paper can be found here [TODO].
+The paper can be found <a target="_blank" href="selection-bias-final.pdf">here</a>, and the code is available on <a href="https://github.com/JRappaz/NewsXtract">Github</a>.
 We present the motivation for the project, and an interactive data visualisation of the learned relationships between news sources.

 ## Abstract